rebassjs/grid/README.md

 **Spacing Scale**

-Grid Styled components' margin and padding props use a 4 step spacing scale to help keep things aligned and keep layouts consistent.
+Grid-Styled components' margin and padding props use a 4 step spacing scale to help keep things aligned and keep layouts consistent.

 The default scale is based on an 8px/powers-of-two grid: `[ 0, 4, 8, 16, 32, 64, 128, 256, 512 ]`,